Mossaaba/aws-bootcamp-cruddur-2023/journal/week1.md

 - Run the app (Front + back ) localy
 - Run each application with docker
 - Run bother with docker compose
+- Writing falsk notification using open API
+- Ading new react page

 Security :